Headshot

 [GHT]

 Yannai A. Gonczarowski, Ori Heffetz, and Clayton Thomas.
 Strategyproofness-Exposing Mechanism Descriptions.
-EC 2023. [arXiv] [online experimental materials] [35min talk] [annotated abstract poster]
+EC 2023. [arXiv] [NBER WP] [Online Experimental Materials] [35min talk] [annotated abstract poster]

 [CT]